 The downstairs portion of our building exists to complement our main purpose.
 This is a “club” that members of AA and Al-Anon can join for a small monthly fee.
 See the Membership page for details.
 The downstairs area includes a large, comfortable dining room/social area, as well as a ping pong room, and big screen TV room.
 It is open daily from 7:00 AM until 10:00 PM.

-The downstairs area also has a full-service kitchen serving breakfast on Saturday mornings from 8:30 until 11:30, and dinner on Thursday nights from 6:30 until 7:30 (or until the food runs out).
-Breakfast is $8.00 and dinner is between $7 and $10.
+The downstairs area also has a full-service kitchen serving breakfast on Saturday mornings from 8:30 until 10:15, and dinner on Thursday nights from 6:30 until 7:30 (or until the food runs out).
+Breakfast is $8.00 and dinner is $10.
 This is open to non-members as well as members.